 There’s no place like home: How to make the most of your savings when looking to buy your first home

-With the Help to Buy ISA closing to new applicants at midnight on Saturday 30th November 2019, many may be feeling unsure as to how best to get onto the property ladder.
+With the Help to Buy ISA closing to new applicants in November 2019, and some may be feeling unsure as to how best to get onto the property ladder.
 However, Foresters Friendly Society has outlined the five ways in which the Lifetime ISA could be the perfect substitute to help you on your journey to home ownership.

 - Everyday is Payday: With the Lifetime ISA, the government will give you a 25% bonus on the total amount you pay in, not including investment interest or investment growth that you earn.
 Put simply, this means that if you were to pay in the maximum amount of £4,000 per year, you’ll receive a tax-free bonus of £1,000 that year.